Seej AfricaSeej Africa

 SEEJ-AFRICA THUMBNAIL:

 Yesterday, May 24th, a joint forces operation arrested Alfred Gathecha while he was transporting 23 tusks weighing reportedly 113.75 kg in a Nissan van.
 The arrest took place in the Mahiga area, Laikipia County.
 Gathecha was arraigned the next day before the law courts of Jomo Kenyatta International Airport where he pled not guilty.
-He has been remanded in custody.
+He was in remand custody until November 2023 when he was released on bail.
+He never returned to court.

 Presiding Magistrate and Court: